Yoga For Strength And Flexibility:

-Using the cobra pose for flexibility will create a thorough stretch in the spine and back, and over time will build flexibility in this area, which can benefit many daily activities.
-The cobra pose is a back-bend type asana, and helps target the back, chest, neck, pelvis region and arms.
+Using the cobra pose for flexibility will create a thorough stretch in the spine and back.
+Over time will build flexibility in this area, which can benefit many daily activities.
+The cobra pose is a back-bend type asana.
+It helps target the back, chest, neck, pelvis region and arms.

-2. Place your forehead to the mat, concentrate on pressing your pubic bone into the mat, while drawing in your naval.
+2. Then, place your forehead to the mat, concentrate on pressing your pubic bone down, while drawing in your naval.

 3. Inhale, begin to lift your head, using your stomach muscles, not your neck.
 When you get to a point you cannot lift with your core, press down with your arms into the mat, getting a better stretch.